 Symptoms of peptic ulcers vary widely.
-Though many patients do not have indigestion or discomfort, others suffer from a severe burning or hunger pain in the upper abdomen (between the navel and the lower end of the breastbone), immediately after a meal and often at night.
+Although an estimated 70% of people don’t experience indigestion, discomfort or any of the other symptoms commonly associated with these ulcers, others suffer from a severe dyspepsia – i.e. discomfort and a burning, gnawing pain in the upper abdomen (between the navel and the lower end of the breastbone).

 How peptic ulcers are diagnosed

 What are peptic ulcers?

 Reviewed by Dr Estelle Wilken, senior specialist in Internal Medicine and Gastroenterology at Tygerberg Hospital.
 December 2017.